Zosia Mamet: Music

-In 2012, alongside with her half-sister Clara Mamet, launched a folk music duo project called The Cabin Sisters.
+In 2012, alongside her half-sister Clara Mamet, launched a folk music duo project called The Cabin Sisters.
 In April, they played live in The Bowery Electric in New York City.
-In 2013, The Cabin Sisters launched a Kickstarter to fund the shooting of their first music video for their song, "Bleak Love".
-The campaign was unsuccessful and ended on June 9th, raising only $2,783 out of their requested budget of $32,000.

 In 2014, Mamet formed an alternative rock band called Chacha, the band's name originating from a childhood nickname of Mamet's.
 In December, the band performed their first show in The Manderley Bar at The McKittrick Hotel to promote their new lead single "Too Good", off their upcoming EP, Lucy.